jxprovost/Final_Project-Team_5/README.md

 # Final Project:
 Final Project Game by Group 5.

-This project will collect and reflect the various knowledge and skills I have acquired so far in 315 Game Programming to create a complete and functioning game.
+This project will collect and reflect the various knowledge and skills we have acquired so far in 315 Game Programming to create a complete and functioning game.

 ### Controls:
 Arrow Keys & wasd => Directional Controls